Tyler-McIntyre/Pleb-LN/README.md

 ```
 C:\Users\tmcin\repos
 ```
-Then I will enter this in the terminal
+Then I will enter 'change directory' followed by the folder name
 ```
 cd repos
 ```